Charge-conserving hybrid methods for the Yang-Mills equations: Numerical implementation

 We obtained solutions of the domain-decomposed problem \eqref{eq:dd_discrete_ym_temporal} in the simpler setting where our space of Lagrange multipliers $\V^{n-2}_h$ has degree large enough so that \eqref{eqn:dd_discrete_ym_continuity_temporal} forces $A_h$ to be in the conforming space $\mr V^1_h$.
 In this setting, we can use the evolution equation \eqref{eqn:ym_galerkin_el} from the conforming setting to evolve $A_h\in\mr V^1_h$, and then use \eqref{eqn:dd_discrete_ym_A_temporal} to solve for $\wh H_h$ as a post-processing step.
 We note, however, that equations \eqref{eq:dd_discrete_ym_temporal} could also be used in a more general setting where the space of Lagrange multipliers $\V^{n-2}_h$ is smaller, in which case we would obtain solutions $A_h\in DV^1_h$ that are not conforming.

-In these examples, we worked with the three-dimensional Lie algebra $\g=\mathfrak{su}(2)$, so our connection $A$ can be represented by a triple of ordinary $1$-forms, one for each component of $\g$.
-We approximated these $1$-forms using the $ \mathcal{P} _r \Lambda ^1 $ family of finite element differential forms \citep{ArFaWi2006,ArFaWi2010}, whose two-dimensional vector field proxies correspond to curl-conforming Brezzi--Douglas--Marini edge elements \citep{BrDoMa1985}, giving us our space $\mr V^1_h$.
-Meanwhile, in this two-dimensional setting, $\wh H$ is a $\g$-valued zero-form, so we can represent it with a triple of continuous Galerkin elements, giving us our space $\wh V^{n-2}_h$.
+We approximated $1$-forms using the $ \mathcal{P} _r \Lambda ^1 $ family of finite element differential forms \citep{ArFaWi2006,ArFaWi2010}, whose two-dimensional vector field proxies correspond to curl-conforming Brezzi--Douglas--Marini edge elements \citep{BrDoMa1985}.
+Tuples of these $1$-forms gives us our space $\mr V^1_h$ of $\g$-valued $1$-forms.
+Meanwhile, in this two-dimensional setting, $\wh H$ is a $\g$-valued zero-form, so we can represent it with a tuple of continuous Galerkin elements, giving us our space $\wh V^{n-2}_h$.

 Using these curl-conforming elements, we evolved $A_h$ and $D_h$ using a leapfrog scheme, while computing the hybrid variables $\wh H_h$ and $\wh D_h$ in a post-processing step.
 The full numerical scheme is as follows.